Kathleen Blanco: Aftermath and recovery

-By late 2006 and early 2007, Blanco was facing increasingly heated accusations of delays in administering the Road Home Program, a state-run program which Blanco and the Louisiana Recovery Authority had set up following Katrina in order to distribute federal aid money to Katrina victims for damage to their homes.
+By late 2006 and early 2007, Blanco was facing increasingly heated accusations of delays in administering the Road Home Program, a state-run program that Blanco and the Louisiana Recovery Authority had set up following Katrina in order to distribute federal aid money to Katrina victims for damage to their homes.
 By January 2007, fewer than 250 of an estimated 100,000 applicants had received payments from the program, and many of the payments were apparently based on assessments which grossly undervalued the cost of damage to homes.

 Facing an upcoming re-election campaign with greatly reduced popularity, Blanco made repeated public criticisms of the administration of President Bush in January 2007.
 Noting that Bush neglected to mention Gulf Coast reconstruction in his 2007 State of the Union Address, Blanco called for a bipartisan Congressional investigation into the conduct of the Bush administration following Katrina, to determine whether partisan politics played a role in the slow response to the storm.
 This call followed comments by former Federal Emergency Management Agency (FEMA) director Michael D. Brown, who claimed that the White House offer to federalize the National Guard in the days following the storm was part of a plan to upstage Blanco.
 Blanco has also publicly stated that Mississippi received preferential treatment because its governor, Haley Barbour, is Republican.

 Blanco announced on March 20, 2007, that she would not seek re-election.
 On January 14, 2008, Bobby Jindal succeeded her as governor.

 Health and death

 Initially diagnosed with cancer in 2011, Blanco was treated and entered remission.
 In December 2017, Blanco experienced a recurrence with ocular melanoma metastatic to her liver.
 A year later at a meeting of the civic association, the Council for a Better Louisiana, Blanco said there is "no escape" from the disease as it had metastasized throughout her body and she has "made peace" with her future.
 On April 19, 2019, it was announced that she was in hospice care.

 Blanco died on August 18, 2019, at the St. Joseph Hospice Carpenter House in Lafayette, Louisiana.

 Governor John Bel Edwards later ordered flags across Louisiana to remain at half staff until August 24, 2019, in her honor.
+She would lie in state at the Louisiana State Capitol in Baton Rouge on August 22, 2019, becoming the fourth former Louisiana governor to achieve this honor; this service would also have an open casket viewing.